 Why Obtain the ISA Certification

-The profession of an arborist has significantly developed over the past decade, and substantial knowledge is now required to practice this profession and perform according to the highest standards of professionalism.
-The ISA arborist certification helps consumers identify competent and qualified professionals in tree care.
+The profession of arborist has greatly developed over the last decade, and significant knowledge is now necessary to practice this profession and perform according to the highest standards of professionalism.
+The certification for arborists from the ISA helps consumers identify competent and qualified professionals in tree care.

 Undertaking the process to obtain arborist certification is a personal choice.
-The certification demonstrates that a professional possesses the appropriate knowledge, and thus shows a great interest in their profession and community.
+Certification demonstrates that a professional possesses the appropriate knowledge and thus shows a great interest in their profession and community.
 ISA certified arborists understand the importance of continuing education and how it contributes to making the world better, one tree at a time.

 Want to register for the exam, see the section “The Certification Exam” for registration procedures.